ramdonti/learning-library/data-management-library/wsfc-sql-server/installation-of-microsoft-sql-server-2019/installation-of-microsoft-sql-server-2019.md

   ![](./images/compute-instance-marketplace.png " ")

-3. Choose the compartment and click on **Launch Instance**, the screen will be take to the launch compute instance.
+3. Choose the compartment and click on **Launch Instance**, the screen will be taken to the launch compute instance.

   ![](./images/compute-instance-compartment.png " ")

-### Note: Please note that Minimum of 744 hours will be charged for SQL Server Marketplace image.
+### Note: Please note that a minimum of 744 hours will be charged for the MS SQL Server Marketplace image.

-4. Choose the Instance name and compartment where the compute instance needs to created, select the desired Availability Domain.
+4. Choose the Instance name and compartment where the compute instance needs to be created, and select the desired Availability Domain.

   ![](./images/compute-instance-ad.png " ")